Scarring or cicatricial alopecia is an umbrella term for a group of hair disorders that cause permanent destruction of hair follicles.

 Depending on the types of inflammatory cells that cause primary cicatricial alopecia, it is further divided into lymphocytic, neutrophilic, and mixed infiltrates types.

+Both lymphocytes and neutrophils are types of white blood cells that help the body’s immune system.
 However, both these cells can also be involved in the inflammation of the hair follicles, resulting in primary cicatricial alopecias.

 For instance, scarring alopecias that mainly involve lymphocytes include:

-There are others as well.
-But when it comes to neutrophilic inflammation, the following cicatricial alopecias are included:
+Alternatively, when it comes to neutrophilic inflammation, the following cicatricial alopecias are included:

 Most of the scarring alopecias are primary (lichen planopilaris being the most common), affecting more women than men.